toonborgers/hackatoon-05-2018/README.md

-Repo for the hackatoon @ cegeka on 23-24 May 2018
+Repo for the hackatoon @ Cegeka on 23-24 May 2018

 ## Tasks
 * Create simple foo microservice ✅